onap/vnfrqts-requirements/docs/Chapter7.rst

 conform, and those where applicable, that suppliers need to use.

-* R-28545 The xNF **MUST** conform its YANG model to RFC 6060, “YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)”
+* R-28545 The xNF **MUST** conform its YANG model to RFC 6060, "YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)".
-* R-22700 The xNF **MUST** conform its YANG model to RFC 6470, “NETCONF Base Notifications”.
+* R-22700 The xNF **MUST** conform its YANG model to RFC 6470, "NETCONF Base Notifications".
-* R-10353 The xNF **MUST** conform its YANG model to RFC 6244, “An Architecture for Network Management Using NETCONF and YANG”.
+* R-10353 The xNF **MUST** conform its YANG model to RFC 6244, "An Architecture for Network Management Using NETCONF and YANG".
-* R-53317 The xNF **MUST** conform its YANG model to RFC 6087, “Guidelines for Authors and Reviewers of YANG Data Model Documents”.
+* R-53317 The xNF **MUST** conform its YANG model to RFC 6087, "Guidelines for Authors and Reviewers of YANG Data Model Documents".
-* R-33955 The xNF **SHOULD** conform its YANG model to RFC 6991, “Common YANG Data Types”.
+* R-33955 The xNF **SHOULD** conform its YANG model to RFC 6991, "Common YANG Data Types".
-* R-22946 The xNF **SHOULD** conform its YANG model to RFC 6536, “NETCONF Access Control Model”.
+* R-22946 The xNF **SHOULD** conform its YANG model to RFC 6536, "NETCONF Access Control Model".
-* R-10129 The xNF **SHOULD** conform its YANG model to RFC 7223, “A YANG Data Model for Interface Management”.
+* R-10129 The xNF **SHOULD** conform its YANG model to RFC 7223, "A YANG Data Model for Interface Management".
-* R-12271 The xNF **SHOULD** conform its YANG model to RFC 7223, “IANA Interface Type YANG Module”.
+* R-12271 The xNF **SHOULD** conform its YANG model to RFC 7223, "IANA Interface Type YANG Module".
-* R-49036 The xNF **SHOULD** conform its YANG model to RFC 7277, “A YANG Data Model for IP Management”.
+* R-49036 The xNF **SHOULD** conform its YANG model to RFC 7277, "A YANG Data Model for IP Management".
-* R-87564 The xNF **SHOULD** conform its YANG model to RFC 7317, “A YANG Data Model for System Management”.
+* R-87564 The xNF **SHOULD** conform its YANG model to RFC 7317, "A YANG Data Model for System Management".
-* R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, “A YANG Data Model for SNMP Configuration”, if Netconf used to configure SNMP engine.
+* R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, "A YANG Data Model for SNMP Configuration", if Netconf used to configure SNMP engine.

 The NETCONF server interface shall fully conform to the following NETCONF RFCs.

-* R-33946 The xNF **MUST** conform to the NETCONF RFC 4741, “NETCONF Configuration Protocol”.
+* R-33946 The xNF **MUST** conform to the NETCONF RFC 4741, "NETCONF Configuration Protocol".
-* R-04158 The xNF **MUST** conform to the NETCONF RFC 4742, “Using the NETCONF Configuration Protocol over Secure Shell (SSH)”.
+* R-04158 The xNF **MUST** conform to the NETCONF RFC 4742, "Using the NETCONF Configuration Protocol over Secure Shell (SSH)".
-* R-13800 The xNF **MUST** conform to the NETCONF RFC 5277, “NETCONF Event Notification”.
+* R-13800 The xNF **MUST** conform to the NETCONF RFC 5277, "NETCONF Event Notification".
-* R-01334 The xNF **MUST** conform to the NETCONF RFC 5717, “Partial Lock Remote Procedure Call”.
+* R-01334 The xNF **MUST** conform to the NETCONF RFC 5717, "Partial Lock Remote Procedure Call".
-* R-08134 The xNF **MUST** conform to the NETCONF RFC 6241, “NETCONF Configuration Protocol”.
+* R-08134 The xNF **MUST** conform to the NETCONF RFC 6241, "NETCONF Configuration Protocol".
-* R-78282 The xNF **MUST** conform to the NETCONF RFC 6242, “Using the Network Configuration Protocol over Secure Shell”.
+* R-78282 The xNF **MUST** conform to the NETCONF RFC 6242, "Using the Network Configuration Protocol over Secure Shell".

 VNF REST APIs
 ^^^^^^^^^^^^^^^